-Adapted from a recipe first published in 'Professor' Jerry Thomas' 1862 Bartender's Guide, this is one of the few drinks in the book which is believed to be of his own creation.
+Adapted from a recipe first published in Jerry "The Professor" Thomas' 1862 Bartender's Guide.
+This is one of the few cocktails in the book which is believed to be his own creation.

 It is thought that he created and named the drink in 1860 to commemorate the first Japanese mission to the USA.
 While in New York, the delegates stayed at the Metropolitan Hotel, just a block away from Jerry Thomas' bar at 622 Broadway.
 And as David Wondrich writes in his 2015 Updated and Revised Imbibe!, "I can't imagine that in their strolls around the neighbourhood, they wouldn't have stopped in to see the Professor for a quick one.
 And if you were Jerry Thomas, wouldn't you come up with something special to mark the occasion?"